2nd Cycle: Spatial Planning (MA)

 A student who shows above-average academic results in his/her studies is given the opportunity to advance faster.
 The decision on this is made by the Dean of UL FGG on the basis of the candidate’s application and the reasoned opinion of the Study Board of the UL FGG Department of Geodetic Engineering.
 The decision determines the method of faster advancement.

 Conditions for repeated enrolment in the same year

-Failing to meet all the obligations defined by the study program for the advancement in the subsequent year, students may enrol in the same year for the second time, provided that they have obtained at least 30 credit points according to ECTS.
+Failing to meet all the obligations defined by the study programme for the advancement in the next year, students may enrol in the same year for the second time.
+They are entitled to the repeated enrolment only once for the duration of the study, provided that they achieve at least 30 credit points according to ECTS.

 Conditions for extension and suspension of the status of student

 Conditions for the extension of the status of student are defined by Article 158, and the conditions for suspension of the status of student by Article 240 of the Statute of the University of Ljubljana.

 In compliance with the Professional and Academic Titles Act (Official Gazette No. 61/2006) professional and scientific titles as well as titles acquired by education shall not be translated to foreign languages.
 However, as reference only, the title acquired according corresponds to the English title Master of spatial planning.